BenSernau/Metroidvania-Pathfinder/README.md

 - Application of traversal algorithms
 - Clear technical documentation for algorithm-driven systems

-It is a learninhg tool as well as a documentation sample.
+It is a learning tool as well as a documentation sample.

 ## Problem Definition